-In order to resolve the number and nature of ligand exit pathways and the conformational transitions involved in T4L L99A mutant, the WE approach is employed here as a discovery tool to sample trajectories for benzene exit.
-The ensemble of unbinding pathways obtained shows that benzene escapes via four different protein tunnels, all of which formed spontaneously in apo T4L L99A in a previous study which did not sample explicit ligand binding or unbinding (63).
-We find that motions in helix F, as previously suggested (49, 58, 59), but more importantly in helices C, H and J, and side chains of several residues are involved in ligand escape.
-Unbinding rates were estimated for each pathway and allow a preliminary quantification of their contribution to the overall rate constant for benzene dissociation.
+To resolve the number and nature of ligand exit pathways and the conformational transitions involved in T4L L99A mutant, the WE approach is employed here as a discovery tool to sample trajectories for benzene exit.
+The ensemble of unbinding pathways obtained shows that benzene escapes via four different protein tunnels, all of which formed spontaneously in apo T4L L99A in a previous study that did not sample explicit ligand binding or unbinding (63).
+We find that motions in helix F, as previously suggested (49,58,59), are involved in ligand escape, but more importantly, so are those in helices C, H, and J, and side chains of several residues.
+Unbinding rates were estimated for each pathway and allowed a preliminary quantification of their contribution to the overall rate constant for benzene dissociation.